bilguunbilegt/automated_programming/README.md

 ## Conclusion

 While ChatGPT was very fast to generate the codes, it was time consuming to resolve the errors it generated.
 I would prefer to use it to generate a simple code for each function separately.
+It was very fast to generate base code with some explanations.
+I would recommend this approach, but debugging might be difficult.